A Little History

 Renewed Hope Missions was created to reach out and provide hope to the people of the community.
-Though the construction of buildings and the distribution of clean water is important, our main focus is to share the love of God and love on the children of Cuesta Arena.
+Though the construction of buildings and the distribution of clean water is important, our main focus is to share the love of God and love on the people of the communities we serve.
 Renewed Hope Missions is supported by numerous churches who have developed relationships with the Pastor and the children in the community.
-Renewed Hope Missions is honored to be an Advance Special (#3021098) of the United Methodist Church.

 In 2008 we were able to successfully purchase a plot of land in Cuesta Arena next to the current church property and construct a water purification system, the house to hold the system, and complete the septic tank and drain field for the missionary house.
 In 2009 we started construction on a missionary house on the new property to house missionaries when they come to work in Cuesta Arena.
 We also dug 2 wells for the water filtration project but found one well too shallow and the other tapped into salt water.
 In 2012 we received a grant from the International Rotary Club to complete the water filtration system and made the decision to turn the mission house into a school.